sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 ### Software and Files
 - **TOS Image Files**: Ensure you have the necessary TOS image files ready for transfer.
 These can be downloaded from reputable sources like [Avtandil website](https://avtandil.narod.ru/tose.html), [EmuTOS website](https://emutos.sourceforge.io/), or other trusted sources.
-- **SWITCHER.TOS Program**: A program for selecting and managing TOS versions on the Atari ST. This program is required to switch between TOS versions and can be downloaded from the SidecarTridge website.
+- **SWITCHER.TOS Program**: A program for selecting and managing TOS versions on the Atari ST. This program is required to upload new TOS images or switch between TOS versions and can be downloaded from the SidecarTridge website or copied from the `ROMEMUL` volume when connecting the SidecarTridge TOS emulator to a computer.

 {: .note }
 The SidecarTridge TOS emulator comes with a default EmuTOS image pre-installed and ready to boot.
 Since the original TOS image files are copyrighted, it's up to you to find the TOS images for your Atari ST model.
 At this moment every single TOS version found and tested on the internet is working with the SidecarTridge TOS emulator.
 Please read the [Compatibility](/sidecartridge-tos/compatibility/) section for a full list of tested TOS versions.